Debian-Community/Code-of-Conduct/README.md

 To maintain a focus on technical discussion and a positive atmosphere, certain topics are restricted:

 * 7.1 **NSFW (Not Safe For Work):** Any content that is sexually explicit, graphic, or otherwise inappropriate for a general audience is strictly banned.
-* 7.2 **Political, Racial, or Religious Discussion:** These topics can be highly divisive and they should not dominate channels.
-Staff may ask you to move such discussions to direct messages if they become extensive or disruptive.
-Racial & religious discussion is strictly prohibited.
-Political discussion should be moved over to our dedicated thread located in the general channel.
-Political discussion is outright prohibited on the Fluxer instances as those platforms do not have a thread function nor can we bridge channels to threads at this time; you will be required to use Discord only.
+* 7.2 **Political, Racial, or Religious Discussion:** These topics can be highly divisive and they should not be posted in the server at all times, especiall topics that can become extensive or disruptive.
+Racial, religious & political discussion is strictly prohibited.
 * 7.3 **Cross-Community Drama:** We are not the place to air grievances or discuss drama from other communities.
 Please keep discussions focused on our own community and shared interests.
 * 7.4 **Misinformation**: Deliberate, excessive or disruptive discussion or sharing of misinformation in the face of clarifying evidence to the contrary can result in disciplinary action up to and including removal from the server.
 ---